Putting together a technology stack for a project is a task in itself.

 Besides, there is also another point that you should factor in while selecting the technologies and looking for developers to invite to your team – the rates of Node.js pros.
 There are several hiring models that you can use to put together your team.

-If you want to hire Node.js developers full-time, take into account that the average salary of such a professional is going to be about $95,000 in the US.
+If you want to hire Node.js developers full-time, take into account that the average salary of such a professional will be about $105,000 in the US.
 At the same time, you can choose to engage freelance Node.js developers, thus saving the costs of their vacations, sick leaves, office administration, and employee benefits.
 In this case, a US-based Node.js freelancer will charge about $81-100 on the average.
 However, a more cost-effective solution may be outsourcing your development to Eastern Europe which has proved to provide the same high quality at somewhat lower rates.
 If we are talking about Node.js professionals, in Eastern Europe their average hourly rates are $61-80.